drax-lang/drax/README.md

-# What is Drax ?
+# Drax
-Drax is an ongoing research and development project. <br />
+Drax is a lightweight, dynamically typed programming language focused on integrations. <br/>

-The proposal is to build a functional, dynamic and extremely light language. <br/>
+### Documentation

-### Features
+drax documentation is available in [docs](./docs/index.md)

 ### Contributing